 Year 2: Employment, Capstone, M.Ed in Teaching In Learning

 The second year of SDTR serves as a critical support to candidates as they move into their teaching career and seek to connect and sustain the learning provided during the residency year.
 While working as fully-employed teachers, residents return to the GSE one evening per week to complete their M.Ed. in Teaching and Learning.
 In their masters’ capstone classes, they build on both the learning and the relationships that they formed during their first year and explore problem-solving of practice that emerge in their classrooms.
 They also will receive continued support from a personalized mentor.
-Throughout, SDTR residents will learn to teach in ways which are student-centered and inclusive, centered in authentic projects, and are grounded in anti-racist/anti-bias pedagogy.
+Throughout our San Diego teacher credential program, SDTR residents will learn to teach in ways which are student-centered and inclusive, centered in authentic projects, and are grounded in anti-racist/anti-bias pedagogy.

-Applications for the 2021/2022 cohort are now closed.
+Applications for our 2022 incoming cohort will open later this fall.
 We invite you to join our mailing list for more information about the SDTR program and our next admission cycle!

 Living Stipends:As a full-time student, all first-year residents receive a living stipend of $8,000.